Skip to content

 Reddit and Advertising

 If you’re not using an adblocker on your desktop browser or looking at the website on your mobile device, you’re going to see advertising.
 But it’s just not as in-your-face as Facebook and other sites.
+What you will see are promoted posts that an advertiser pays for, along with banner ads here and there.
+Reddit Gold is also another source of income, as the servers are funded for decades to come, and the extra income is used for operational expenses.

 Ultimately, Reddit has yet to turn a profit despite taking on millions of dollars in venture capital.
 The latest redesign of the website has been controversial due to its Facebook-like appearance and poor delivery of advertising.
+It remains to be seen if the redesign will bring in more people and encourage advertisers to spend money targeting their desired audience.

 Using Reddit’s Mobile App

-This prompted Reddit to buy Alien Blue which was an iOS-only app.
+Reddit took its time launching an official app, but it was poorly designed and unpopular.
+This prompted Reddit to buy Alien Blue, which was an iOS-only app.
 Android users were left out in the cold and resorted to using third-party apps like Reddit is Fun and Bacon Reader.

-By modern standards, the desktop design is also fairly old fashioned, and clunky.
+By modern standards, the desktop design is also fairly old-fashioned and clunky.
 In this sense, it’s not surprising that the mobile app is also somewhat behind the times.

-Reddit has since created an Android app, but many users are avoiding its use in favour of the third-party apps which are considered clean and efficient in comparison.
+Reddit has since created an Android app, but many users are avoiding its use in favour of the third-party apps, which are considered clean and efficient in comparison.
 Perhaps the biggest failure of the official Reddit app is the ability to do things like buy gold and give a username “flair”, things that are done regularly on the desktop version.

 How to Use Reddit for Marketing